 - Google Docs - with your NNU email account, you have access to all Google apps, accessible with the patterned block in the upper right hand corner of your email box.
 (The link looks like this )

 - Libre and Open Office - both of these document editors are available to use for free.
 They are not affiliated with Microsoft or Google, but documents are interchangeable and readable with those Microsoft apps.

 - Office 365 - A full suite of Microsoft software is offered for students.
 To sign up for this service, go to this web form and fill it in.
 We'll get you signed up for your Office 365 license and send a confirmation email as soon as possible.
 (You must be registered and enrolled at NNU as a degree-seeking student to be eligible for Office 365.)

 Don't forget anti-virus software!

 You are responsible for your anti-virus software on your personal machines, and we have the resources to help you!
-To make sure you are protected against computer viruses and mal-ware, NNU has licensed with Sophos to provide free protection.
-If you login on the NNU portal at my.nnu.edu and click on the Student tab, you will be able to download Sophos to your own computer.
+To make sure you are protected against computer viruses and mal-ware, NNU has licensed with Sophos to provide free protection for students and employees.
+If you login on the NNU portal at my.nnu.edu and click on the Student tab, go to "Downloads" to obtain Sophos for your own computer.
 If you encounter any issues while trying to install Sophos, the IT Services office is available to help!
 Call 467-8111 or create a ticket on their system at help.nnu.edu.

 Software is also available for specific courses or departments as needed.
 For information on these applications, check with your instructor.

 At NNU, students are credited $10 per semester for printing needs.
 You may print to network printers directly from NNU-managed computers in labs, or send a document to your print queue from your own computer or laptop via mobile print.
-Check out the help document for more information at it.nnu.edu/printing or check the knowledge base at help.nnu.edu.
+Check out the help document for more information.